programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Since then, a number of changes occurred that warrant a distinction between those efforts and newer, actual Agent-Based Models.
 For one, changes in hardware, software and programming paradigms have greatly increased the performance and affordability of bigger, more complex models.
 Also, the epistemological framework of emergent properties in systems we described in [Section 1.2](#12-what-are-simulations) is heavily inspired by modern thinking on Complex Adaptive Systems.[^17] This itself has roots into the 1950s and before, but is mainly a product of recent scholarly activity (e.g. in the field of ecology, regarding natural and societal adaptations to climate change[^18]).
 In newer Agent-Based Modeling, the emphasis is on the principles of relevance of heterogeneous agents, processes of social learning, coupling of micro- and macro-level phenomena and on theory-agnosticism.

-Today, Agent-Based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in archaeology (e.g. in simulations of prehistoric settlement patterns[^19] or in-depth methodological and epistemological discussions[^20]), but also in digital history (e.g. with simulations of different aspects of trade and production in ancient roman economies[^21]) and digital humanities (particularly in recent methodological discussions[^7]) contexts as well.
+Today, Agent-Based Modeling and simulations in general are starting to appear more frequently in historical research, most notably in archaeology (e.g. in simulations of prehistoric settlement patterns[^19] or in-depth methodological and epistemological discussions[^20]), but also in digital history (e.g. with simulations of different aspects of trade and production in ancient roman economies[^21]) and digital humanities contexts (particularly in recent methodological discussions[^7]) as well.

 ## Part 2: Programming Agent-Based Models with Mesa

-In this section, we will start to actually implement a simple simulation model of early modern letter exchange using the Python package `mesa`.
+In this section, we will start to actually implement a simple simulation model of early modern letter exchange using the Python package mesa.
 Before we start, we will reiterate our exact goals for this model, which will guide the building process.
 We then proceed to clarify some key concepts about Agent-Based Models which might be unclear to a beginner.

 ### 2.1 Goals